+- Perception Distance

-Perception Distance + Reaction Distance + Braking Distance = Total Stopping Distance
+- + Reaction Distance

+- + Braking Distance

+- = Total Stopping Distance

-Perception Distance.
+Perception Distance

 This is the distance your vehicle travels from the time your eyes see a hazard until your brain recognizes it.
 The perception time for an alert driver is about 3/4 second.
-At 55 mph, you travel 60 feet in 3/4 second or about 81 feet per second.
+At 55 mph, you travel 60 feet in 3/4 second.

-Reaction Distance.
+Reaction Distance

 The distance traveled from the time your brain tells your foot to move from the accelerator until your foot is actually pushing the brake pedal.
 The average driver has a reaction time of 3/4 second.
 This accounts for an additional 60 feet traveled at 55 mph.

-Braking Distance.
+Braking Distance

 The distance it takes to stop once the brakes are put on.
-At 55 mph on dry pavement with good brakes, it can take a heavy vehicle about 390 feet to stop.
+At 55 mph on dry pavement with good brakes it can take a heavy vehicle about 170 feet to stop.
 It takes about 4 1/2 seconds.

+Total Stopping Distance

-Total Stopping Distance.
-At 55 mph, it will take about six seconds to stop and your vehicle will travel about 450 feet.
+At 55 mph it will take about 6 seconds to stop and your vehicle will travel about the distance of a football field.
+(60 + 60 + 170 = 290 feet.)